NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/Prey for Death/Rhysaphine.md

     desc: "`pf2:2`  Rhysaphine makes one scimitar Strike and two burning wings Strikes, in any order."

   - name: "Greater Flameheart Weapon"
-    desc: "  hysaphine can call forth a powerful weapon from his heart of flame.
+    desc: "  Rhysaphine can call forth a powerful weapon from his heart of flame.
 In his hands, this is a _+3 greater striking greater flaming scimitar_ that deals 4d6 fire damage instead of 1d6."

   - name: "Trick Rider"
     desc: "  **Frequency** once per round\n\n**Requirements** Rhysaphine is currently mounted-or adjacent to an allied creature that can function as a mount\n* * *\n\n**Effect** If Rhysaphine is mounted, he dismounts; if Rhysaphine is not mounted, he mounts the adjacent creature."

   - name: "Wildfire Storm"
-    desc: "`pf2:1` (divine,fire) Rhysaphine spreads his wings and spins, forming a whirlwind of flame that deals 19d6 fire damage in a @Template[emanation|distance:20] (DC 40 Reflex check save).
+    desc: "`pf2:1` (divine,fire) Rhysaphine spreads his wings and spins, forming a whirlwind of flame that deals 19d6 fire damage in a 20-foot emanation (DC 40 Reflex check save).
 He can't use Wildfire Storm again for 1d4 rounds."

 ```